r0zetta/collaborative_filtering/README.md

 These experiments had no effect on the target-based recommendation algorithm.
 All bar charts associated with those experiments are empty, and thus are not shown.
 This is the case across all of the conducted experiments.

+XXX discussion as to why the target-based recommendation algorithm didn't work?

 ![experiment 1 US2020 source-based recommendations](images/fastai_US2020_exp1.png)
 ![experiment 1 UK2019 source-based recommendations](images/fastai_UK2019_exp1.png)